Japan Exploration Program

 Join Sea Star Explorations for a transformative 11-day adventure through Japan!
 This program is designed for students aged 16 and up who are eager to investigate the intersection of marine science, conservation and Japanese culture.

-Dates: June 19-30, 2026
+Dates: June 19-30, 2026 (full), May 9-19, 2027, June 18-29, 2027

-Open to: Minimum age is 16 years
+Open to: Minimum age is 15 years (unless traveling with a parent/guardian)